mbanani/pytorch-clickhere-cnn/README.md

 ## Acknowledgements

 We would like to thank Ryan Szeto, Hao Su, and Charles R. Qi for providing their code, and for their assistance with questions regarding reimplementing their work.
-We would also like to acknowledge [Kenta Iwasaki](https://discuss.pytorch.org/u/dranithix/summary) for his advice with loss function implementation, [Pete Tae Hoon Kim](https://discuss.pytorch.org/u/thnkim/summary) for his implementation of SpatialCrossMap LRN , and [Qi Fan](https://github.com/fanq15) for releasing [caffe_to_torch_to_pytorch](https://github.com/fanq15/caffe_to_torch_to_pytorch)
+We would also like to acknowledge [Kenta Iwasaki](https://discuss.pytorch.org/u/dranithix/summary) for his advice with loss function implementation, [Pete Tae Hoon Kim](https://discuss.pytorch.org/u/thnkim/summary) for his implementation of SpatialCrossMap LRN , and [Qi Fan](https://github.com/fanq15) for releasing [caffe_to_torch_to_pytorch](https://github.com/fanq15/caffe_to_torch_to_pytorch).

+This work has been partially supported by DARPA W32P4Q-15-C-0070 (subcontract from SoarTech) and funds from the University of Michigan Mobility Transformation Center.